Aparna-Gaur/JS-chai_code/README.md

 # JS-chai_code
-A code repo for JS series at Chai aur Code
+A code repo for JS series at Chai aur Code youtube channel by Hitesh Choudhary Sir